gavinlyonsrepo/RPI_Tools/src/i2cdetect/i2cdetect.md

 ## Overview

-Raspberry Pi I2C bus scan detection program
+Raspberry Pi I2C bus scan detection program.
-Detects I2C 7-bit address and prints them to screen using bcm2835 library.
+Detects I2C 7-bit address and prints them to screen.
-User-space program to scan for I2C devices
-7-bit I2C Address, to see if any slaves are present on the I2C bus.
+User-space program to scan for I2C devices, to see if any slaves are present on the I2C bus.
 Uses bcm2835 Library v1.7.5 dependency.
 Provides low level I2C bus, delays and GPIO control.

 ## Dependency